-- 5.2 The wider Integrated Waste Management Facility (IWMF) is located to the east of the main residential area of Aldermaston Wharf, and is bounded by the Great Western Main Line to the northwest, beyond which are a number of residential properties that are accessed via The Crescent and Oakend Way, and beyond these properties is the A4.
+- 5.1 This proposal is a change of use application which seeks permission to amend the approved details to enable the receipt of non-recyclable waste at the Household Waste Recycling Facility. - 5.2The original planning application for the IWMF was submitted under application reference 08/01166/MINMAJ which was subsequently approved on 16th March 2009.
+The details submitted with the application described the nature of the development including the nature of the waste to be received at the HWRC (i.e. only recyclable waste). - 5.3 The wider Integrated Waste Management Facility (IWMF) is located to the east of the main residential area of Aldermaston Wharf, and is bounded by the Great Western Main Line to the northwest, beyond which are a number of residential properties that are accessed via The Crescent and Oakend Way, and beyond these properties is the A4.
 On the northern side of the A4 are a number of industrial and commercial premises.
 To the south and south east of the IWMF are the Kennet and Avon Canal and towpath, while beyond the canal is a worked out mineral void which is now a water body.
-To the immediate northeast of the IWMF is the Oil Pipeline Depot that is adjacent to Padworth lane, while to the east of Padworth Lane is Padworth Village Hall, the residential property known as Lothlorian, and open fields.
-To the west and south west of the IWMF are residential properties that form the outskirts of the residential area of Aldermaston Wharf. - 5.3 The vehicular access to the IWMF and HWRC is via the south east corner of the site and directly onto Padworth lane.
+To the immediate northeast of the IWMF is the Oil Pipeline

+Depot that is adjacent to Padworth lane, while to the east of Padworth Lane is Padworth Village Hall, the residential property known as Lothlorian, and open fields.
+To the west and south west of the IWMF are residential properties that form the outskirts of the residential area of Aldermaston Wharf.

+- 5.4 The vehicular access to the IWMF and HWRC is via the south east corner of the site and directly onto Padworth lane.
 In close proximity to the access is Padworth Bridge, which is a swing bridge that traverses the Kennet and Avon Canal.
-The former sidings, that branch from the main line to the north, enters the north western corner of the IWMF site and follows the northern boundary before sweeping southwards along the eastern boundary. - 5.4 There are residential properties in close proximity to the IWMF, the closest of which, Venture Fair (to the west), abuts the IWMF site boundary, however this property is some 250m from the HWRC.
+The former sidings, that branch from the main line to the north, enters the north western corner of the IWMF site and follows the northern boundary before sweeping southwards along the eastern boundary. - 5.5 There are residential properties in close proximity to the IWMF, the closest of which, Venture Fair (to the west), abuts the IWMF site boundary, however this property is some 250m from the HWRC.
 Other dwellings to the west, Orchard Bungalow and June Rose Bungalow are approximately 150m from the HWRC site.
 To the north east, and approximately 65m from the site entrance, is the property known as Lothlorian, while to the west of that property and also on Padworth Lane is the Padworth Village Hall, which also incorporates a residential dwelling for the resident caretaker for the hall.
 More residential properties are located to the northwest of the facility, beyond the railway line (approximately 300m from the HWRC site).
 There are 25 properties in this area (made up of the Crescent: 12 properties; Oakend Way: 8 properties; and 5 properties that are accessed via the Bath Road (A4)).
 Also in this locality, to the north east of Padworth Lane is the Holiday Inn Hotel, which is understood to have 50 rooms.